unplugin/unplugin-imagemin/README.md

  **Squoosh** with rust & wasm

 ## ✨Warning

+Although squoosh has done a good job, there will be all kinds of problems in future node versions, so don't use squoosh mode for the time being.

-Due to the loading problem of squoosh, unplugin-imagmin currently only supports versions below node 18.
+Due to the loading problem of `squoosh`, unplugin-imagmin currently only supports versions below node 18.

 Due to the rapid update of vite version and squoosh stop maintenance and other unstable factors